17 Top Tips for Espresso Beginners

 14. Water quality matters too

 This might seem pretty esoteric until you remember that coffee is 98% water.
 Always use filtered water when brewing espresso.
-Not only will it improve the flavor, but it will keep the plumbing inside your espresso machine clean.
+Not only will it improve the flavour, but it will keep the plumbing inside your espresso machine clean.

 Coffee scientists have researched the optimal water composition for coffee (3)!
 It’s also best to use water that is soft but not too soft.
-Some mineral content is crucial for the best flavor.
+Some mineral content is crucial for the best flavour.
 Want to get really nerdy?